-How To Restore Deleted Default Libraries Shortcuts In Windows 7 And 8 [Quicktip]
+How to Restore Deleted Default Libraries Shortcuts in Windows

 If you work on Windows you would know the Libraries folder.
 In Libraries, all the files on your computer or external hard drives will be categorized into Documents, Music, Picture and Videos automatically.
 These libraries are very convenient to have, particularly when you have a lot of files in your hard drives.